Escartem/escartem.github.io/README.md

 # escartem.github.io
 This is the main website
-This is also where is store some data from other projects
+This is also where I store some data for other projects